raymondflores/node-connect-cockroachdb-simple/README.md

 ## Usage

-Examples are based on Express 4.
+Example is based on Express 4.

 Simple example: